albumidentify/albumidentify/README.markdown

 We've included a couple of scripts to make ripping and encoding CDs a bit easier.
 These are python scripts that rely on several binaries that will need to be installed through your distribution.
-They are:

-*  cdrdao
-*  cueconvert
-*  bchunk
-*  flac
+See the list at the beginning of this document to ensure you have them all.

-To rip CDs, run the ripcd.py command.
+To rip CDs, run
+    $ ripcd.py /dev/cdrom destdir

 Then use the toflac.py command to convert the files to flacs.
+    $ mkdir flacs
+    $ toflac.py -d flacs destdir

 The important part of this process is keeping the CD's Table of Contents (TOC) so that renamealbum can make a much more precise guess as to what the album is.

 Once you have a directory of flacs you can pass these to renamealbum as you would any other album.
+    $ renamealbum flacs/destdir

 If an album cannot be identified, you can add it to MusicBrainz.
 Run

-    submit.py <flac directory>
+    $ submit.py <flac directory>

 to get a URL to submit to. renamealbum may give you a URL to use if it identifies the album with a different method.
 This allows you to connect the